akpatell/Pokedex/README.md

 This image was generated using <a href="https://www.quickdatabasediagrams.com/">QuickDB</a>.

-The code that was used to generate this table schema can be found <a href="QuickDB ERD Code.txt">here, while the generated sql query can be found <a href="pokedex.sql">here</a>.
+The code that was used to generate this table schema can be found <a href="QuickDB ERD Code.txt">here</a>, while the generated sql query can be found <a href="pokedex.sql">here</a>.

 ## Transformation Process
 ### Table 1: Pokedex